 Recipient decisions are made no later than July 1 for autumn of the following school year and renewed on a quarter-by-quarter basis thereafter.
 Recipients must make satisfactory progress in both departmental work assignments and coursework to be considered for renewal.

-Any student interested in an assistantship must complete and submit an application to the graduate program director prior to June 1 to be considered.
+Any student interested in an assistantship must complete and submit an application to the Director of Graduate Studies prior to June 1 to be considered.
 The general GRE test is required for all international students who wish to be considered for a graduate assistantship.